John Gieng, PhD

 - Bachelor of Science, Nutritional Sciences, Emphasis in Physiology and Metabolism, University of California, Berkeley, 2001

 Licenses and Certificates

 - X-Ray Bone Densitometry (DXA) Technician, since 2018

-Exploring the nutrition of traditional and cultural foods, and, the use of novel tools in applied nutrition science.
+Exploring the health and performance benefits of traditional and cultural foods, and, the use of novel tools for research and teaching in applied nutritional sciences

 Dr. John Gieng is an Assistant Professor in the Department of Nutrition, Food Science & Packaging, College of Health and Human Sciences, at San José State University where he has been a faculty member since 2017.

 John completed his postdoctoral training in the Center for Nutrition and Metabolism at Children’s Hospital Oakland Research Institute (CHORI), his Ph.D. in Nutritional Sciences (Minor: Physiology) at The Pennsylvania State University and his B.S. in Nutritional Sciences: Physiology & Metabolism at the University of California, Berkeley.

 - health and nutrition of traditional, cultural, and fermented foods